stashed/stash/docs/guides/monitoring/builtin.md

 ### Verify Monitoring Metrics

 Prometheus server is running on port `9090`.
-We will use [port forwarding](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/) to access Prometheus dashboard.
+We are going to use [port forwarding](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/) to access Prometheus dashboard.
 Run following command on a separate terminal,

 ```console
 $ kubectl port-forward -n demo stash-prometheus-server-9ddbf79b6-8l6hk 9090